ices-publications/WGBYC/README.md

-# Scripts for a CRR publication - github/figshare test
+# Scripts for WGBYC 2023 report - github/figshare test
 testing ices github

 see if this works with new license